Karen Kingsbury: Career

+In conjunction with Kingsbury, Liberty University announced in November 2017 the opening of the Karen Kingsbury Center for Creative Writing as part of its College of Arts and Sciences, where students can obtain a minor in Creative Writing.
+Kingsbury herself will teach several of the courses, both in residence at Liberty and online.

+Personal life

 She married her husband, Don Russell, on July 23, 1989.
+They joined a nondenominational church, and were baptized.
 They have three children and later adopted three boys from Haiti.

-In conjunction with Kingsbury, Liberty University announced in November 2017 the opening of the Karen Kingsbury Center for Creative Writing as part of its College of Arts and Sciences, where students can obtain a minor in Creative Writing.
-Kingsbury herself will teach several of the courses, both in residence at Liberty and online.

 Karen Kingsbury's father died due to complications from diabetes.
-She chose to start eating healthier and to cut out sugar and as a result lost 70 pounds between January and November in 2007.
+She chose to start eating healthier and to cut out sugar and as a result lost 70 pounds between January and November 2007.

 Books

-(*) denotes a book that is not yet released (if known the release date is shown).

 Series involving the Baxter Family

 These sets of series is by far her most popular, and comprise nearly a quarter of her work.
 The Baxters are either the main characters, or play key roles, in each of the books.
 The series is set mainly in and around Bloomington, Indiana (where the Baxters grew up and some of them still live in the series).